 Examples:

-- I am a child of God, chosen and dearly loved.
-(Colossians 3:12)
+• I am a child of God, chosen and dearly loved.
+(1 John 3:1)

 Write your own identity declarations based on scripture and your God-given calling.
 Read them every morning.
 Let them sink into your bones.
 Because the voice you hear first is the voice that shapes your day.
 Make sure it is truth.